Toyota Corona: Ninth generation (T190; 1992)

 Introduced in March 1992, the new Corona made its European debut at Geneva Motor Show.
 In Europe, the Corona was known as the Toyota Carina E and it replaced the Carina II (T170).
 The Carina E was built at Toyota's new factory at Burnaston, near Derby, England, United Kingdom, but the early cars and all GT-i models were built in Tsutsumi, Japan.
-The cars were imported in Europe from the third quarter of 1992 until the opening of the Burnaston factory in December that year.

 For the Japanese domestic market, the Corona's platform twin the Carina received different bodywork.

 This generation of Corona received a redesign to be larger, heavier, and have the completely rounded, aerodynamic shape of the 1990s.
 The exterior dimensions and engine sizes remained in compliance with Japanese size regulations so as to continue to offer a product for Japanese buyers wanting to reduce their annual tax liability.

 The five-door model was called the Corona SF in Japan, while the station wagon had become a separate line there, from 1993, called the Toyota Caldina.

 The T190 is the last Corona for most export markets.
 It was marketed as Corona "Absolute" in Indonesia, or Corona Exsior in the Philippines, Taiwan and Thailand.